rhjones/tic-tac-toe/README.md

 [rhjones.github.io/tic-tac-toe/](https://rhjones.github.io/tic-tac-toe/)

-Game created to [spec](https://github.com/ga-wdi-boston/game-project) as first project for General Assembly Boston's Web Development Immersive program.
+Tic Tac Toe game created to [spec](https://github.com/ga-wdi-boston/game-project) as first project for General Assembly Boston's Web Development Immersive program.
 See [requirements](https://github.com/ga-wdi-boston/game-project/blob/master/requirements.md) for more details.

+**Want to play without signing up?
+Log in using the email address `a@a.a` and the password `a`.**

+Want to read about my development process?
+Check out my [blog post](http://rebekahheacock.org/2016/09/general-assembly-week-3-project-week/) about Week 3 of General Assembly.

 ## Basic features

-- authentication (backed by a provided [Rails API](https://github.com/ga-wdi-boston/game-project-api)): register, log in, change password, log out
+- authentication (backed by a [Rails API](https://github.com/rhjones/tic-tac-toe-api)): register, log in, change password, log out
 - a clickable game board
 - a button to start a new game
 - a stats tracker that displays user's total wins, losses, and tied games
 - "win" display that indicates winner (x/o) or tie game
+- turn tracker that indicates which player goes next

 ## Technologies used